-'LOOK into my EYES: You are feeling very worried about the climate ...
-SO worried'
+'Look into my eyes: You are feeling very worried about the climate ... so worried'

 Psychohistory prof Pidgeon strikes again

-The trick-cyclist is, as regular readers of these pages will have guessed, Professor Nick Pidgeon of Cardiff uni.
+The academicis, as regular readers of these pages will have guessed, Professor Nick Pidgeon of Cardiff uni.
 Several years ago, the prof (a specialist in "social and decision sciences") stated publicly that he and his fellow soft-studies academics should develop a new method of manipulating public opinion, one that would work better than normal advertising or propaganda.
 This new and more powerful discipline of mass hypnosis should be used to condition the public into a state where they would support drastic action against the perceived dangers of man-made climate change.

 At the time, we compared Pidgeon's proposed new methods to Isaac Asimov's science-fictional discipline of "psychohistory", a set of methods which could be used to manipulate the behaviour of large populations without their knowledge.